Skip to footer content

 Adding Items

-You can add key-value pairs to the SortedList using the Add method, which will keep items sorted by key.
-In this following code example, the SortedList is sorted by the specified key values, automatically keeping the data in ascending order.
+Add key-value pairs to the SortedList using the Add method.
+This keeps items sorted by key.
+The following code keeps the SortedList data in ascending order of keys.

 sortedList.Add(1, "Apple");